Limay River Guide Trips

 Make the tourist hub of San Carlos de Bariloche your basecamp to fish one of Patagonia’s premier rivers on daily float trips with local guides.
 Great for the visiting angler who would like to squeeze in a few days of fishing while exploring many of the area’s tourist activities.

 Except for the uppermost section, the Limay is a system of interconnected dams and reservoirs.
-Beginning from the boca, it flows freely some 40km before entering the backwaters of embalse (reservoir) Alicura near Confluencia.
+Beginning from the boca, it flows freely some 60km before entering the backwaters of embalse (reservoir) Alicura near Confluencia.
 From Alicura dam, the Limay makes its way to embalse Piedra de Aguila, which in turn flows into embalses Pichi Picun Léufu, Ramos Mexia, Chocón and lastly Arroyito before its tortured course finally ends with the confluence of Río Neuquén.
-This may sound complicated, but from a fisherman’s perspective the Limay can easily be broken down into three distinct segments – Upper (including the famous boca), Middle and Lower.
+This may sound complicated, but from a fisherman’s perspective, the Limay can easily be broken down into three distinct segments – Upper (including the famous boca), Middle and Lower sections.

 Meaning “limpid” or “transparent” in the Mapuche tongue, the gin-clear waters of the upper Limay often belie its size, power and depth.
 Even in its upper reaches, this is a large river with deceptively powerful currents that are often much deeper than they appear, and we’re not above admitting that our first steps into the river resulted in an unexpected dunking.
 However, its boulder-laden bottom is mostly free of moss and algae, so you can usually find good traction with felt soles – assuming your feet touch the bottom.
 Untamed by dams, the river here has a diverse structure, characterized by intermittent islands, side channels, large bends, deep pools and shallow riffles.
 Fishermen usually divide the upper Limay into two basic parts – the Boca and the rest of the river.